djarecka/module-dataprocessing/_episodes/06-testing.md

 Having the expected output allows to write a simple regression tests that compares result for one subject with the results provided in the repository.

-For comparing results of numerical computation we often do not check if the numbers match exactly, but we specify absolute and/or relative tolerance.

 > ## Hands on exercise:
 >